 Home Sale Law in South Dakota

-When you are about to buy or sell a home, there are several things that must be considered, not the least of which being the many legal and financial decisions you have to make.
+When you are about to buy or sell a home, there are many things that must be considered, not the least of which being the many legal and financial decisions you have to make.

-One good way to help a real estate sale or purchase go smoothly is to retain a real estate broker.
+One good way to help a real estate sale or purchase go smoothly is to hire a real estate broker.
 These professionals can help you find the right house within your budget, or help you find suitable buyers for a house you're selling.

-Getting a Mortgage in Huron, South Dakota
+Getting a Mortgage in Canton, South Dakota

 If the buyer asks a direct question concerning the physical condition of the property, the seller must answer it truthfully.
 Misrepresenting a material fact in a real estate transaction is a very serious form of fraud, and could give rise to significant damages against the seller.

 Most significant defects (those which have any effect on the value or safety of the home) should be disclosed even if the buyer doesn't ask about them.
 If the seller knows of a defect, and a reasonable buyer wouldn't be able to discover it through a normal inspection, the seller must disclose it.